amandasyamsul/amandasyamsul.github.io/_pages/about.md

 My research currently focuses on:

-- **Oceanic Internal Waves**: Analyzing the velocity of internal waves in the South China Sea using satellite and OBS data.
+- **Internal Waves**: Decadal analysis on internal waves in the South China Sea using seafloor instrumentation and remote sensing
-- **Glacial Isostatic Adjustment (GIA)**: Investigating GIA-induced stress changes on the Queen Charlotte Fault over miliion-year timescales.
+- **Glacial Isostatic Adjustment (GIA)**: Investigating GIA-induced stress changes on the Queen Charlotte Fault over the last deglaciation (26 ka)

 ## Background